Science Museum, London: IMAX: The Ronson Theatre (Entrance from Level 0)

-The IMAX: The Ronson Theatre shows educational films (some in 3-D) and live events.
+The IMAX: The Ronson Theatre is an IMAX cinema which shows educational films (most in 3-D), as well as blockbusters and live events.
+It features a screen measuring 24.3 by 16.8 metres, with both a dual IMAX with Laser projection system and a traditional IMAX 15/70mm film projector, and an IMAX 12-channel sound system.

 Who Am I?
 (Level 1)

 Visitors to the Who Am I? gallery can explore the science of who they are through intriguing objects, provocative artworks and hands-on exhibits.

-Atmosphere Gallery (Level 2)
+Energy Revolution: The Adani Green Energy Gallery (Level 2)

-The Atmosphere gallery explores the science of climate.

-Engineer your Future (Level 3)

-The Engineer your Future gallery explores whether you have the problem solving and team working skills to succeed in a career in engineering.
+Energy Revolution: The Adani Green Energy Gallery explores how the world can generate and use energy more sustainably to urgently reduce carbon dioxide emissions from global energy systems and limit the impact of climate change.

 Temporary and touring exhibitions

-The museum has some dedicated spaces for temporary exhibitions (both free and paid-for) and displays, on level −1 (Basement Gallery), level 0 (inside the Exploring Space Gallery and Tomorrow's World), level 1 (Special Exhibition Gallery 1 – currently closed for refurbishment) and level 2 (Special Exhibition Gallery 2 and The Studio).
+The museum has some dedicated spaces for temporary exhibitions (both free and paid-for) and displays, on Level -1 (Basement Gallery), Level 0 (inside the Exploring Space Gallery and Tomorrow's World), Level 1 (Special Exhibition Gallery 1) and Level 2 (Special Exhibition Gallery 2 and The Studio).
 Most of these travel to other Science Museum Group sites, as well as nationally and internationally.